 Don’t be intimidated by the idea of making your personal home server.
 It can be a great gateway to learning more about tech.
 If you are planning to build a home server, we will help you choose the best CPU for home server.
 You will find a range of different options that will suit your needs.

-Best CPU for Home Server
+Best CPU for Home Server in 2022

 - Best Overall: AMD Ryzen 5 3600.